mrsuh/blog/docs/projects/php-var-sizeof/index.md

 # PHP var_sizeof()

+This library provides functions to accurately determine the size of any PHP variable in bytes.
+By accessing internal PHP structures through FFI, it calculates the memory footprint of variables, aiding developers in efficient memory usage analysis and optimization.
-The [library](https://github.com/mrsuh/php-var-sizeof) provides functions to get the size of any PHP variable in bytes It should be a more accurate tool for calculating the total size of a PHP variable than `memory_get_usage()`, but it has [limitations](#h2-limitations).
+It should be a more accurate tool for calculating the total size of a PHP variable than `memory_get_usage()`, but it has [limitations](#h2-limitations).

 ## How it works